 You may be exempt from taking the TABE if you meet any of the following criteria:

-- A student who was earned an AAS degree or higher from an accredited institution.
+- A student who has earned an AAS degree or higher from an accredited institution.

 - A student who entered 9th grade in a Florida public school in 2003-2004 or after AND who earned a Florida standard High School Diploma.